-We continue our vintage revival with the boxed edition of LAST Record Preservative 2oz set.
-This product contains all the items of the regular 2oz Record Preservative set, but in the original 1983 leatherette box.
-Long-time fans of LAST products appreciate the return to our old packaging, so we expanded our Heritage line of products to the single 2oz bottle of Record Preservative.
+We continue our vintage revival with the boxed edition of our Record Preservative & All-Purpose Record Cleaner Kit set.
+This product contains all the items of the regular Record Preservative/Cleaner Combo Kit, but in the original 1983 leatherette box.
+Long-time fans of LAST products will appreciate the return to our old stylish packaging.

-Also available is our limited edition gift set which includes our popular LAST Record Preservative/Cleaner Kit in an original 1983 leatherette box, and a vintage LAST Coffee Cup.
-These are not reproductions.
-When our employees reorganized the warehouse they stumbled on 3 boxes of old promotional coffee cups.
-Manufactured in 1983 by Anchor Hocking (Lancaster Ohio), these milk glass pyrex cups were given out at trade shows, and were thought to be gone until a box was found during a warehouse clean-out.
+Also available is our limited edition gift set, which adds a vintage LAST Coffee Cup to the Record Preservative/Cleaner Kit.
+These cups are not reproductions.
+Made in 1983 by Anchor Hocking (Lancaster Ohio), these milk glass pyrex cups were given out at trade shows, and were thought to be gone until a box was found during a warehouse clean-out.

 Latest Forum Question is Solved